 Evade has been built on Ford F-550’s chassis, and that already speaks a lot.
 All Conquest’s vehicles emphasize luxury, so interior is usually fit for a king.
 Besides, Evade’s exterior is a tough as they come, and mean looking as well.

 Conquest Knight XV

 Knight XV is Conquest’s upcoming flagship armor.
 This ultra luxurious vehicle will feature abundance of hand-crafted items made of high-quality materials.
 However, it’ll be limited to 100 copies only and should cost around $800,000.
 Another available info on it says that Knight XV will be powered by 6.8L V10 engine capable of running on bio-fuel.

 Dartz Motorz Prombron

-Latvian armored car makers have managed to create one of the most epic vehicles on the roads.
+Latvian armored car makers have managed to create one of the most epic armored vehicles on the road.
 Prombron used to be available in nine different versions, one of which (Monaco Red Diamond Edition) achieved a price north of $1 million.
 Current lineup has been narrowed down to couple of models, but more on that after you hit the next button.